-Opponents of abortion generally refer to themselves as pro-life, while advocates for reproductive rights typically identify as pro-choice.
+Opponents of abortion typically object to the practice for religious or ethical reasons, contending that the procedure amounts to the killing of what they consider to be a human life.
+Those who support access to abortion believe it is a human rights issue, as a woman should be able to control medical decisions about her own body and life.
+Those opposed to abortion generally refer to themselves as pro-life, while those who support access to safe, legal abortions typically identify as pro-choice.
 Differences of opinion persist within both movements.
 Some pro-life activists may condone abortions in cases of rape or incest, while others take an uncompromising stance, believing that all abortion is murder.
 Within the pro-choice movement, some activists contend that no restrictions should be placed on abortions, while many who identify as pro-choice support laws that require a waiting period before the procedure can be performed or laws requiring minors to obtain permission from their parents.

 Surgical and Medical Abortions

-In 1973, the US Supreme Court ruled in Roe v.
-Wade that restrictive abortion laws were unconstitutional and violated a woman's right to privacy.
-The justices who supported the decision argued that while the Constitution made no specific reference to a right to privacy, the Due Process Clause of the Fourteenth Amendment guaranteed such a right.
-The Court’s decision determined that an unborn fetus is not a person in the legal sense.
+In Roe v.
+Wade, the Supreme Court ruled that restrictive abortion laws are unconstitutional and violate a woman's right to privacy, as implied by the Due Process Clause of the Fourteenth Amendment.
+The court's decision also determined that an embryo or unviable fetus is not a person in the legal sense.
 The ruling established that the decision to terminate a pregnancy during the first trimester was the sole decision of the woman and her physician.
-The decision also permitted state governments to introduce regulations for the second trimester and to ban abortion after the fetus has reached viability except in cases where the mother's health is endangered.
+The decision also permitted state governments to impose regulations for abortions during the second trimester and to ban abortion after the fetus has reached viability except in cases where the mother's health is endangered.
 Viability refers to a fetus's ability to survive outside of the womb.
-The point at which viability is achieved during a pregnancy remains a topic of debate.
+The point at which viability is achieved during a pregnancy remains a topic of debate, though it is usually accepted as near the end of the second trimester, at around twenty-four weeks.
 The ambiguity of the term contributes to confusion over the constitutionality of state abortion restrictions.
 Similarly, all state legislatures do not share the same definitions for conditions that qualify a pregnancy as endangering the health of the mother.

-In the 1990s, many state legislatures introduced laws that placed additional regulations on abortion providers that pro-choice activists argued would result in restricted access to abortions.
+Many state legislatures have introduced laws that place additional regulations on abortion providers that pro-choice activists argue result in restricted access to abortions.
 Some of these laws included provisions that required the examination rooms in which the procedure would be performed to be a certain size and width.
-Other laws insisted abortion providers and facilities be affiliated with a hospital or that abortions be performed within a certain distance from a hospital.
-Pro-choice groups refer to these laws as Targeted Regulation for Abortion Providers (TRAP) laws.
+Other laws required abortion providers and facilities to be affiliated with a hospital or that abortions be performed within a certain distance from a hospital.
+Pro-choice groups refer to these laws as Targeted Regulation (or Restriction) for Abortion Providers (TRAP) laws.

 The pro-life movement has given rise to a network of fervent activists, including those who hold public demonstrations outside of health care facilities that provide abortions.
 Protesters at abortion clinics often brandish signs with images of fetuses intended to disturb witnesses and shout condemnations and threats of violence toward doctors and patients entering these buildings.
 In response to these incidents, Congress passed the Freedom of Access to Clinic Entrances (FACE) Act in 1994, which made blocking the entrances of places providing abortion counseling or services a federal offense punishable by fines and imprisonment.